-Dr. Alison Cook is a counselor, speaker, and the author of two books, including her new book, The Best of You (Thomas Nelson 2022) and Boundaries for Your Soul (Thomas Nelson, 2018).
+Dr. Alison Cook is a psychologist and the author of two books, including her new book, The Best of You (Thomas Nelson 2022) and Boundaries for Your Soul (Thomas Nelson, 2018).
 For 20 years, Alison has helped women, ministry leaders, couples, and families learn how to heal painful emotions, develop confidence from the inside out, forge healthy relationships, and fully live out their God-given potential.

 Prior to her work in counseling, Alison was a congressional aid on Capitol Hill in Washington, D.C. and taught at Phillips Exeter Academy, Denver Seminary, and the Wyoming State Girls’ School for adjudicated teens.
-Some of Alison’s most valuable life lessons were discovered while stage acting as a hobby.

 Originally from Wyoming, Alison studied at Dartmouth College (BA), Denver Seminary (MA), and the University of Denver (PhD),.
 Alison’s doctoral dissertation centered on the relationship between religion and prejudice.
 She is certified in Internal Family Systems Therapy.

 “It requires an immeasurable amount of hard work to become a therapist.
 It requires an altogether different kind of work—albeit no less rigorous—to become an effective translator of that work for others in a written form that is as accessible and compelling as it is beautiful.
 But far and away, to do both of these things with grace and vulnerability is a rarely cultivated gift, one that empowers the reader to undergo transformation even in the very act of ingesting what falls upon their eyes.
 In Alison Cook we have someone who embodies and offers all of these.
 And with The Best of You she delivers, along with so much goodness and beauty, the best of herself.
 And when that is what you are receiving—trust me—finding the best of you is just around the corner.”